 The Schedules page handles creation and customization of all detailed schedules, which are assigned throughout loadmodeling.tool.
 Here specific schedules for equipment, lighting, occupancy, etc. are created for use or saved back to the library.

-The Room Results page provides reporting of cooling and heating loads for each room in a model.
+The Results page provides reporting of cooling and heating loads for each Zone and each Air System in a model.
 A detailed breakdown of the load is provides in an easy to understand graphic.
-Full results can be downloaded from this page to a spreadsheet.
+Full results can be downloaded from this page to a spreadsheet or pdf.